RachelSilverstein/BCB420.2019.HPO/README.md

 &nbsp;

-This package was based off of the [https://github.com/hyginn/rpt](RPT package by Boris Steipe).
+This package was based off of the [RPT package by Boris Steipe](https://github.com/hyginn/rpt).

 <!-- end -->